narmeshnigam/karyalaywebsite/tests/Performance/README.md

 # Performance Testing Suite

-This directory contains performance tests for the Karyalay Portal System.
+This directory contains performance tests for the SellerPortal System.
 These tests measure page load times, database query performance, and system behavior with large datasets.

 ## Test Files